XBraid/xbraid/README.md

 - For tutorials, see the bottom of our publications [page](https://github.com/XBraid/xbraid/wiki/Project-Publications).

+- For citing XBraid, see [here](https://github.com/XBraid/xbraid/wiki/Citing-XBraid).

+<a name="UserAdvice"></a>
+## Advice to Users

+The field of parallel-in-time methods is in many ways under development, and success has been shown primarily for problems with some parabolic character.
+While there are ongoing projects (here and elsewhere) looking at varied applications such as hyperbolic problems, computational fluid dynamics, power grids, medical applications, and so on, expectations should take this fact into account.
+That being said, we strongly encourage new users to try our code for their application.
+Every new application has its own issues to address and this will help us to improve both the algorithm and the software.

+For bug reporting, please use the issue tracker here on Github.
+Please include as much relevant information as possible, including all the information in the “VERSION” file located in the bottom most XBraid directory.
+For compile and runtime problems, please also include the machine type, operating system, MPI implementation, compiler, and any error messages produced.

+<a name="BuildingXBraid"></a>
 ## Building XBraid

 -  To specify the compilers, flags and options for your machine, edit